-How Long Can You Expect CBD Edibles to Last?
+How Long Can You Expect Hemp Edibles to Last?

-If you’ve experimented with any type of CBD product or have only recently heard of them, you’re likely a bit curious about CBD edibles.
-CBD products come in various forms, from tinctures and edibles to creams and even tea and coffee.
-How long each product lasts depends on many factors, including the CBD concentration and how your own body processes it.
+If you’ve experimented with any type of Hemp product or have only recently heard of them, you’re likely a bit curious about Hemp edibles.
+Hemp products come in various forms, from tinctures and edibles to creams and even tea and coffee.
+How long each product lasts depends on many factors, including the Hemp concentration and how your own body processes it.
 To answer the question “How long do edibles last?” we will need to explore this subject in a little more in-depth.

-CBD edibles are cannabis-based food products that come in many different forms and contain either one or both of marijuana’s active ingredients.
-Those ingredients are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).
+Hemp edibles are cannabis-based food products that come in many different forms and contain either one or both of marijuana’s active ingredients.
+Those ingredients are THC (delta-9-tetrahydrocannabinol) and Hemp (cannabidiol).

-It’s also important to understand that there is a difference between CBD-only edibles and THC-infused edibles.
+It’s also important to understand that there is a difference between Hemp-only edibles and THC-infused edibles.
 THC is responsible for the psychoactive “high” that many users feel when ingesting marijuana gummies or other THC-based products.
-A CBD-only product will not produce that “high.”
+A Hemp-only product will not produce that “high.”

 In general, though, marijuana edibles typically are produced to include relatively high levels of THC.
-CBD and marijuana edibles offer a more flavorful alternative to smoking cannabis or ingesting oil.
-Edibles also typically provide a more extended and intense effect in comparison to other CBD and cannabis-based products.
+Hemp and marijuana edibles offer a more flavorful alternative to smoking cannabis or ingesting oil.
+Edibles also typically provide a more extended and intense effect in comparison to other Hemp and cannabis-based products.

-How CBD interacts with your endocannabinoid system is a large piece of the puzzle when it comes to finding the answer to questions like “ How long does it take for CBD oil to work? ” or “How fast does CBD oil work?”
+How Hemp interacts with your endocannabinoid system is a large piece of the puzzle when it comes to finding the answer to questions like “ How long does it take for Hemp oil to work? ” or “How fast does Hemp oil work?”

-CBD, short for cannabidiol, is one of the compounds found in the cannabis plant.
+Hemp, short for cannabidiol, is one of the compounds found in the cannabis plant.
 However, it’s often mistaken for another compound, tetrahydrocannabinol (THC), which is responsible for the psychological “high” many users associate with cannabis.
-CBD will not get you high; however, it does work with your body’s endocannabinoid system to provide natural benefits.
+Hemp will not get you high; however, it does work with your body’s endocannabinoid system to provide natural benefits.

-CBD interacts with a range of proteins in both the body and central nervous system, with a critical piece taking place within the ECS.
-The CB1 and CB2 cannabinoid receptors are largely responsible for interacting with the CBD.
-One property of CBD is its inhibition of the absorption of anandamide, a natural cannabinoid that regulates pain.
-CBD also interacts with other receptor proteins, such as serotonin-receptor 5-HT1A and vanilloid receptor TRPV1.
-Although there still is much research to be done on CBD and evidence sought after, many people believe it’s purported anti-inflammatory and pain-relieving benefits could be a result of these activations and interactions.
+Hemp interacts with a range of proteins in both the body and central nervous system, with a critical piece taking place within the ECS.
+The CB1 and CB2 cannabinoid receptors are largely responsible for interacting with the Hemp.
+One property of Hemp is its inhibition of the absorption of anandamide, a natural cannabinoid that regulates pain.
+Hemp also interacts with other receptor proteins, such as serotonin-receptor 5-HT1A and vanilloid receptor TRPV1.
+Although there still is much research to be done on Hemp and evidence sought after, many people believe it’s purported anti-inflammatory and pain-relieving benefits could be a result of these activations and interactions.

 Methods of Consumption

-There also are a few ways to consume CBD oil, and this is another puzzle piece.
-Before you ask, “ How long does it take for CBD oil to work? ”, you should consider how you will use the product.
-CBD oil can be consumed in its pure form, inhaled, or even applied topically.
-Pure Relief offers a few different CBD-derived products that you can look into for yourself and determine what works best for you.
+There also are a few ways to consume Hemp oil, and this is another puzzle piece.
+Before you ask, “ How long does it take for Hemp oil to work? ”, you should consider how you will use the product.
+Hemp oil can be consumed in its pure form, inhaled, or even applied topically.
+Pure Relief offers a few different Hemp-derived products that you can look into for yourself and determine what works best for you.

-One way to consume CBD oil is to put a few drops directly into your mouth.
-While this is both the quickest and easiest to consume it, quickly swallowing the oil also prevents CBD from immediately entering the bloodstream.
+One way to consume Hemp oil is to put a few drops directly into your mouth.
+While this is both the quickest and easiest to consume it, quickly swallowing the oil also prevents Hemp from immediately entering the bloodstream.
 Rather than absorb straight into the bloodstream, your body will first send it through the digestive tract and to the liver.

-The liver breaks the CBD down before it reaches the bloodstream, sending it instead through the digestive tract and eventually on to the liver, where the CBD’s concentration is reduced before finally reaching the bloodstream.
+The liver breaks the Hemp down before it reaches the bloodstream, sending it instead through the digestive tract and eventually on to the liver, where the Hemp’s concentration is reduced before finally reaching the bloodstream.

-The same goes for CBD-infused edibles, such as brownies or CBD gummies, and even adding a few drops of CBD oil to whatever you’re cooking.
-All ultimately will go through the digestive tract, reducing the total CBD concentration in your bloodstream.
-It’s a lengthy process, and it also means CBD could take a couple of hours to set in.
+The same goes for Hemp-infused edibles, such as brownies or Hemp gummies, and even adding a few drops of Hemp oil to whatever you’re cooking.
+All ultimately will go through the digestive tract, reducing the total Hemp concentration in your bloodstream.
+It’s a lengthy process, and it also means Hemp could take a couple of hours to set in.

-Similar to ingestion, CBD oil can be consumed sublingually.
+Similar to ingestion, Hemp oil can be consumed sublingually.
 The user simply places a few drops under the tongue and holds it there for 30 seconds or so before swallowing it.
-With this method, however, CBD is absorbed by the mucous membranes located in the mouth and allows the body to skip over the initial metabolization process.
-This means CBD will enter your bloodstream more quickly, reducing the amount of time it takes to feel its effects.
+With this method, however, Hemp is absorbed by the mucous membranes located in the mouth and allows the body to skip over the initial metabolization process.
+This means Hemp will enter your bloodstream more quickly, reducing the amount of time it takes to feel its effects.

-If you hope the answer to the question “How long does it take for CBD oil to work?” is sooner rather than later, inhalation is probably one of the quickest ways to reap the effects of CBD.
-This includes smoking a high-CBD strain or using a CBD vape pen.
+If you hope the answer to the question “How long does it take for Hemp oil to work?” is sooner rather than later, inhalation is probably one of the quickest ways to reap the effects of Hemp.
+This includes smoking a high-Hemp strain or using a Hemp vape pen.

-When CBD is smoked or vaped, the cannabinoids are sent directly to the lungs and rapidly absorbed into the bloodstream.
-That means it reaches peak concentration within minutes after consumption, making it one of the most effective ways to reap the effects of CBD quickly.
+When Hemp is smoked or vaped, the cannabinoids are sent directly to the lungs and rapidly absorbed into the bloodstream.
+That means it reaches peak concentration within minutes after consumption, making it one of the most effective ways to reap the effects of Hemp quickly.

-Topical CBD is applied directly to and absorbed through the skin, interacting with localized cannabinoid receptors.
-CBD topicals come in the form of creams and lotions and typically are used to help alleviate localized and even chronic pain.
-When CBD is applied topically, it can take up to an hour or two to feel its full effects.
+Topical Hemp is applied directly to and absorbed through the skin, interacting with localized cannabinoid receptors.
+Hemp topicals come in the form of creams and lotions and typically are used to help alleviate localized and even chronic pain.
+When Hemp is applied topically, it can take up to an hour or two to feel its full effects.